rmorgan10/UWMadisonPGSC-PD/README.md

 __Overview:__ Tips and tricks for writing successful fellowship proposals.
 The Writing Center will give a short presentation on the components of and strategies for grant and proposal writing.
 Examples of successful graduate research proposals will be analyzed and discussed.
-Afterward, there will be a physics-specific discussion with professors in the departement to tailor the tips to the specific funding agencies you may deal with.
+Afterward, there will be a physics-specific discussion with professors in the department to tailor the tips to the specific funding agencies you may deal with.

 __Speakers:__ Angela Zito (from the UW Writing Center), Justin Vandenbroucke, Victor Brar, Uwe Bergmann